 In November 2017, the Company acquired all of the issued and outstanding shares and cash of Tech Blend, a North American producer of black masterbatches, for a preliminary purchase price of \$65 million, paid in cash.
-The preliminary purchase price is subject to a working capital adjustment, which has not been finalized.
+The preliminary purchase price is subject to a working capital adjustment, which has not been finalized as of March 31, 2018.
 The operating results of the business are included in the Company's Performance Chemicals segment.
 The acquisition extends the Company's global footprint in black masterbatch and compounds and provides a platform to serve global customers and grow in conductive formulations.
-Since the acquisition, Tech Blend revenues totaled approximately \$4 million in the two month period ended December 31, 2017.
+Since the acquisition, Tech Blend revenues totaled approximately \$12 million in the five-month period ended March 31, 2018.

-The Company incurred acquisition costs of less than \$1 million through December 31, 2017 associated with the transaction, which are included in Selling and administrative expenses in the Consolidated Statements of Operations.
+The Company incurred acquisition costs of less than \$1 million through March 31, 2018 associated with the transaction, which are included in Selling and administrative expenses and Other income (expense) in the Consolidated Statements of Operations.